Jordan9675/MyDramaScraper/README.md

     - [ ] Date range
 - [ ] Scrape information located in the statistics tab of the drama's page
 - [ ] Creating a spider to retrieve information about the actors
+- [ ] Implement a pipeline to allow insertion into MySQL databases

 ## Contact